milin/gitown/README.rst

 * Keep your github CODEOWNERS_ file up to date.

 Why to keep CODEOWNERS_ file up to date?

-- Allows for automated code reviewing process and integrates with github auto selecting the reviewer most likely to know the most about the CL.
+- Allows for automated code reviewing process and integrates with github auto selecting the reviewer most likely to know the most about the change list.
 - Can integrate into slack once code reviewer is auto assigned and helps manage code review process.
+- Helps in introducing standard process during team code-reviews.

 Details